Skip to content

 eigenhelm parses source code using tree-sitter and extracts a 69-dimensional feature vector per code unit:

-• Halstead metrics (5 dims): volume, difficulty, effort, vocabulary, length
+• Halstead metrics (3 dims): volume, difficulty, effort

 • Weisfeiler-Leman hash bins (64 dims): AST structural fingerprint capturing the distribution of subtree shapes